#2 Starting a business in Bristol

 24.5mbps: Average broadband speed (2014)

-While it might be an attractive location for house buyers, crime levels in Bristol are high.
+While it might be an attractive location for house buyers with average property prices of £272,114, crime levels in Bristol are high.
 For every 1,000 people there were 98.50 police recorded crimes in the year ending June 2015, rising from the 94 crimes per 1,000 people recorded in the year ending March 2014 and markedly higher than the 84.23 UK average.

 Looking past house prices and crime levels, Bristol City has a lot to offer on the entertainment and culture side what with its theatre, flagship museum M Shed, the Bristol Hippodrome which stages major West End and Broadway productions, and a host of independent cinemas including Horts and Watershed.
 The Bristol Arena is also currently under development which is expected to increase tourism to the area.